This is some text inside of a div block.

 Employee classification rate

-Your insurer assigns your business a workers' comp class code.
-The type of business you operate and the specific jobs your employees perform help determine your class code.
+Your insurer assigns your business a workers' comp class code based on the type of business you operate and the specific jobs your employees perform.

 Each class code has a corresponding rate that identifies the risk for that type of work.
 The rate applies to every $100 of payroll.